JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Efficiency

 \section{Efficiency}

-\iflong{We have seen how the four principles of lazy normalization, fast complement-absorption, eager reference-evaluation, \hide{rapid component access} and $\anot(\aany[\ldots])$-optimization are implemented by Refutational Normalization.} In this section, we show, informally, that the Refutational Normalization approach is (asymptotically) as fast as the rule-based approach for all judgments $S_1 \subt S_2$ which are rule-provable.
+\iflong{We have seen how the principles of lazy normalization, fast comple\-ment-absorption, eager reference-evaluation, \hide{rapid component access} and $\anot(\aany[\ldots])$-optimi\-zation are implemented by Refutational Normalization.} In this section, we show, informally, that the Refutational Normalization approach is (asymptotically) as fast as the rule-based approach for all judgments $S_1 \subt S_2$ which are rule-provable.

 In greater detail, we consider an algorithm {\RB} that applies the rule-based approach to a problem $S_1 \subt S_2$ , and an algorithm {\RN} that applies Refutational Normalization to $\aDNF(\aall[S_1,\anot(S_2)])$, returns ``included'' if it rewrites it to $\dFalse$, and invokes a Witness Generator otherwise.
 Consider a pair of schemas $S_1$ and $S_2$ such that $S_1 \subt S_2$ can be proved by applying the inclusion rules; we show that, in this case, {\RN} is as efficient as {\RB} .